AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 ### Parameters

 ``tenantId``
-  Unique Id for the tenant.
+  Unique Id for the tenant
 ``namespaceId``
-  Unique Id for the namespace.
+  Unique Id for the namespace

 ### Returns
 An AccessControlList object.